Phippsburg, Maine: History

 Slow resettlement of the Phippsburg peninsula found ten farms along the Kennebec River by 1751, with five more on the Casco Bay side.
 But the districts gathered into Georgetown-on-Arrowsic began splitting away; in 1759, Woolwich withdrew, followed in 1781 by Bath.
 In 1814, Phippsburg was set off and incorporated.
 The original petition requested that it be named Dromore after one of the town's oldest sections, but Massachusetts chose instead to honor one of its royal governors, Sir William Phips—actually a native of Woolwich.

 Between 1842 and 1890, wooden ships were built at Phippsburg.
 It also had numerous tidal mills.

 Fort Popham was built during the Civil War to guard the mouth of the Kennebec, on the site of a much smaller battery built in 1808.
 It became the control center for an underwater minefield in the 1890s.
 The more modern Fort Baldwin was built between 1905 and 1912 and was garrisoned in both World Wars.

 In 1891 Phippsburg ceded Ragged Island to Harpswell, but in 1917 it further added to its roster of islands by annexing nine Casco Bay islands including Bushy, Hen, Bear, Malaga, Burnt Coat, Black Snake, Wood, Little Wood, and Gooseberry Islands.
 Malaga was later offered to, but refused by, Harpswell.

 During the Gilded Age, Popham Beach developed into a resort area, with steamboats transporting excursionists from Bath.
 Today, the town's principal industries are fishing and tourism.

-In 1971, Phippsburg was the site of the discovery of the Spirit Pond runestones, purported evidence of pre-Columbian European exploration of North America, considered widely a hoax by academics.
+In 1971, Phippsburg was the site of the discovery of the Spirit Pond runestones, purported evidence of pre-Columbian European exploration of North America, but now shown to be a modern hoax..
 The three stones were found by Walter J. Elliot, Jr., a carpenter from Bath, Maine.
 The runestones are now in the possession of the Maine State Museum in Augusta, Maine.